Covid 19 coronavirus: Ministry of Health update on new cases as New Zealand's lockdown D-Day looms

-There are three new cases of Covid-19 to report today, the Ministry of Health said in a statement.
+The Auckland community outbreak has grown by one case today, the Ministry of Health said in a statement.

-One is a household contact of a previous case and two are imported cases that are contained in managed isolation and quarantine.
+The case is a household contact of a previous case in the South Auckland cluster, which brings the number of cases in the cluster to 93.

-Of the imported cases, one is a woman in her 20s who arrived in New Zealand on August 16 from Croatia via Switzerland and Hong Kong.
-She has been in MIQ at the Sudima in Rotorua and has been transferred to MIQ at Jet Park after testing positive around day three of her stay.
+Three cases are still under investigaion, including the Rydges maintenance worker, so the total number of cases in the community is 96.

+There are also 18 cases in managed isolation and quarantine, including two new cases to report today.
+The number of active cases in New Zealand is now 114.

 Read More